Farm Credit Illinois Patronage Program

 How is patronage calculated?

-Members will be paid proportionally based on their contributions relative to the cumulative net interest margins of all patronage-eligible loans and associated Funds Held accounts.
+Members will be paid proportionally based on their 2022 net interest margin contributions of their patronage-eligible loans and associated Funds Held accounts.

 When and how will patronage checks be delivered?